Zman350x/AdvancedComputerSystemsProjects/DecemberProject3/project-report.md

 hashing, so the results of the program should be identical on each run.

-So far, I have implemented a basic hashset (not strictly necessary), a blocked bloom filter, and am mostly done with an XOR filter.
+So far, I have implemented a basic hashset (not strictly necessary), a blocked bloom filter, and an XOR filter.